LLMs in the Heart of Differential Testing: A Case Study on a Medical Rule Engine: Related Work

 \section{Related Work}

-A typical software testing challenge in many contexts is the absence of precise and reliable test oracles~\citep{tsong:18}, i.e., checking whether a test case's outcome meets the expected outcome using a test oracle.
-In many real-world situations (including our context of testing medical rule engines), such an oracle either doesn't exist or is impractical due to resource constraints.
-Metamorphic and differential testing techniques have been employed in the literature to deal with the test oracle problem~\citep{segura:18, godefroid:20}.
-In this paper, we applied a typical differential testing setup to support testing \guri{}, i.e., using \dvarepp{} as a simplified reference implementation of \guri{}.
-The key idea is to use \guri{} and \dvarepp{} to check whether both systems produce consistent outputs when provided identical inputs generated by \glspl{llm}.
-Such a comparison allows for identifying inconsistencies, hence identifying possible issues in the implementation of \guri{}.
+A prominent software testing challenge is the absence of precise and reliable test oracles~\citep{tsong:18}, i.e., checking a test case's actual outcome with the expected outcome using a test oracle.
+In many real-world situations (including our context), such an oracle either doesn't exist or is impractical due to resource constraints.
+Metamorphic and differential testing techniques are solutions to the test oracle problem~\citep{segura:18, godefroid:20}.
+In this paper, we applied differential testing to \guri{} using \dvarepp{} as a simple reference implementation.
+The idea is to check whether both systems produce consistent outputs on identical inputs generated by \glspl{llm} and identify inconsistencies stemming from potential implementation issues of \guri{}.
 As a result, we address the test oracle problem to some extent.